BLI White Logo

 Student Comments

-‘Mrs. Lambert’s approach to green chemistry was extremely enjoyable.
+‘The teacher’s approach to green chemistry was extremely enjoyable.
 Having somebody come from the pharmaceutical industry explaining the new and green approach is a very good idea.’

 Our Programs are Featured on the National Association for Gifted Children Website